The Setting Sun

 Own side catches, pitcher's hands and right field out.

-When David leaves we're five to four.
+When David takes off we're five to four.

-Jimmy yells “Invisible second baseman!”
+Ricky shouts “Invisible second baseman!”

-Ricky yells back “Not with you cheaters!”
+Jimmy yells back “Not with you cheaters!”

 An invisible runner runs.
 An invisible fielder does